 Cayce LaCorte went viral on TikTok for sharing her thoughts on how virginity is a social construct created to oppress women.

 There are a lot of weird and wonderful things in the world of TikTok, but there is also a lot of education taking place on the platform.
 Recently, TikTok user Nevadashareef asked parents to share something healthy they teach their children that others deem strange.
 Cayce LaCorte, a mother of two daughters, happened to see the video and decided to share her unconventional lesson, and soon went viral.
-Before she knew it, she had amassed over two million views.
-As LaCorte revealed, she teaches her daughters that virginity is nothing but "a patriarchal concept" which serves no real purpose, BuzzFeed reports.
+Before she knew it, she had amassed more than 2 million views.
+As LaCorte revealed, she teaches her daughters that virginity is nothing but "a patriarchal concept" that serves no real purpose, BuzzFeed reports.

 "It is a patriarchal concept used to control women and serves no purpose—other than making women feel bad about ourselves," she states in her TikTok video.
 "Just because some guy randomly sticks his penis in you at some point in your life does not change your worth, it does not change who you are, it does not do anything other than it happened.
 Sex is important.
 It is a big deal.
 It should always be a big deal.
 It has nothing to do with your first time...
 It is just ridiculous.
 The whole concept is ridiculous."
 Indeed, it is.